keefmoon/passbook_rails_example/README.md

 Apple [provides a specification](https://developer.apple.com/library/prerelease/ios/#documentation/PassKit/Reference/PassKit_WebService/WebService.html) for a REST-style web service protocol to communicate with Passbook, with endpoints to get the latest version of a pass, register / unregister devices to receive push notifications for a pass, and query for passes registered for a device.

-This project is an example implementation of this web service specification in Rails, and will serve the basis for a more comprehensive Rails generator in the near future.
+This project is an example implementation of this web service specification in Rails.

+> If you're looking to generate `.pkpass` files, check out [Dubai](https://github.com/mattt/dubai).

 > If you're just starting out Passbook development, you should definitely check out [this great two-part tutorial](http://www.raywenderlich.com/20734/beginning-passbook-part-1) by [Marin Todorov](http://www.raywenderlich.com/about#marintodorov) ([Part 1](http://www.raywenderlich.com/20734/beginning-passbook-part-1) [Part 2](http://www.raywenderlich.com/20785/beginning-passbook-in-ios-6-part-22)).